Rodent Control

 What does rodent control include?

-Rodent control includes a full property inspection, species identification, strategic trap and bait station placement, exclusion work to seal entry points, dead animal removal, sanitation of contaminated areas, and follow up monitoring visits.
-Sterling builds each treatment plan around the specific infestation we find during the initial inspection.
+Rodent control includes a full property inspection, species identification, strategic trap and bait station placement, exclusion work to seal entry points, dead animal removal, sanitation of exposed and contaminated areas, and follow-up monitoring visits.
+Sterling builds each treatment plan around the specific infestation we find during the initial inspection, delivering solutions tailored to your property.

 When is the best time to schedule rodent control?